fadion/Bouncy/README.md

 ## Customizing Document Fields

 Bouncy will use your model's attributes while indexing and that should be fine for most cases.
-However, if you want to have control over the Elasticsearch documents structure, you can customize the fields by adding a `$documentFields` property to your model:
+However, if you want to have control over the Elasticsearch documents structure, you can customize the fields by adding a `$documentFields` method to your model:

 ```php
 use Fadion\Bouncy\BouncyTrait;